Pocket Squares | Rules and Etiquette in 2023

 White Pocket Squares

 Perhaps the most classic of all is the men's white pocket square.
-From the grainy white pocket square, black suit photo's from the early 20th century, this simple square has an illustrious history.
-The key reason being that this square works with every jacket and pattern combination, there are no real white pocket square rules to take into account when selecting your chosen outfit.
+The key reason is that this square works with every jacket and pattern combination; there are no pocket-square rules to consider when selecting your chosen outfit.

 The classic understated look is the flat fold as seen below on the right.
 This is the most formal look and works for any situation or event you may be attending.
-Our advice would be that this simple square can be elevated with just a touch of colour, whether that be evidenced coming through in your fold or by having a coloured edging to your square.
+Our advice would be that this simple square can be elevated with just a touch of colour.

-Our collection of premium white pocket squares are available across three classic yet premium fabric basis, all with their own benefits and unique natural properties.
+Our premium white pocket squares are available across three classic fabric basis, all with their own benefits and unique natural properties.

 The White Pocket Square - One of the Most Versatile Squares

 In the video below, London Fashion Consult Chris Modoo covers why the white linen pocket square is the number one accessory for a navy blazer or suit.
-When choosing a pocket square always ensure it has hand rolled edges as this gives it the structure to be able to fold it in a number of ways and so it is able to hold it's shape in the pocket.
+When choosing a pocket square always ensure it has hand-rolled edges as this gives it the structure, allowing it to fold in a number of ways and hold its shape in the pocket.
 Our white pocket squares in linen, silk and wool silk can all be found here: White pocket squares.

 Black Pocket Squares